kubestash/docs/docs/concepts/crds/function/index.md

     identifier: function-overview
     name: Function
     parent: crds
-    weight: 30
+    weight: 35
 product_name: kubestash
 menu_name: docs_{{ .version }}
 section_menu_id: concepts
 ---

-> New to Stash?
+> New to KubeStash?
 Please start [here](/docs/concepts/README.md).

 # Function

 ## What is Function

-A complete backup or restore process may consist of several steps.
-For example, in order to backup a PostgreSQL database we first need to dump the database and upload the dumped file to a backend.
-Then we need to update the respective`Repository` and `BackupSession` status and send Prometheus metrics.
-In Stash, we call such individual steps a `Function`.
+A complete process of a task such as, backup or restore, is called a `Function` in KubeStash.

-A `Function` is a Kubernetes `CustomResourceDefinition`(CRD) which basically specifies a template for a container that performs only a specific action.
-For example, `postgres-backup-*` function only dumps and uploads the dumped file into the backend where `update-status` function updates the status of respective `BackupSession` and `Repository` and sends Prometheus metrics to pushgateway based on the output of `postgres-backup-*` function.
+A `Function` is a Kubernetes `CustomResourceDefinition`(CRD) which basically specifies a template for a container that performs only a specific action or task.
+For example, `postgres-backup` function only take backup of PostgreSQL Database.

-When you install Stash, some `Function`s will be pre-installed for supported targets like databases, etc. However, you can create your own function to customize or extend the backup/restore process.
+When you install KubeStash, some `Function`s will be pre-installed for supported targets like workloads, pvc etc. However, you can create your own function to customize or extend the backup/restore process.

 ## Function CRD Specification